lookatthisdoode/scandiweb_test_v2/README.md

 Using PHP backend and React frontend with client-side routing

-after that it uses client-side routing provided with React.js to render pages
+After that it uses client-side routing provided with React.js to render pages

-main logic is React fetch requests to request.php api that uses MySQL DB
+Main logic is React fetch requests to request.php api that uses MySQL DB

+## Installation

+Clone repo and run:

+### npm install

+First you will have to run xammp server from /php folder

+Also have mySQL running

+By default apiUrl and fetchMode in /src.index.js should work

+Fix database credentials in php/classes/Database.php